-The Airport Carbon Accreditation programme, and especially the guidance it provides on defining emissions reduction targets under level 4/4+, can also help to build emission pathways towards Net Zero Carbon.
+Airport Carbon Accreditation, and especially the guidance it provides on defining emissions reduction targets under Levels 4/4+, can also help to build emission pathways towards Net Zero Carbon.

-Break down target and define trajectory
+Break down the target and define trajectory

-Once the different pathways have been evaluated, one of them can be selected, becoming the airports' planned emissions trajectory.
-It will be the backbone of your roadmap.
+Once the different pathways have been evaluated, one of them can be selected, becoming the airport's planned emission trajectory.
+It will be the backbone of the roadmap.
 Based on this trajectory, the airport will also be able to identify a specific year in which it aims to reach Net Zero Carbon, thus potentially refining an initial commitment to reach that goal by 2050 at the latest.